Last updated: 24 May 2017 Update History

 The digital TV and video streaming industry continues to evolve and growing strongly as it moves towards 2017.
 Consumer habits are shifting from broadcast TV to on-demand content – especially video streaming.
-Traditional TV viewing is increasingly facing competition from other viewing platforms such as smart phones, tablets, and smart TVs and from the rise of video streaming specialists such as Netflix.
+Traditional TV viewing is increasingly facing competition from other viewing platforms such as smart phones and tablets and from the rise of video streaming specialists such as Netflix.

 This report offers a wealth of information on the Video Streaming market including:-

 Researchers:- Phil Harpur, Paul Budde, Kylie Wansink

 Australia’s leading pay TV provider FOXTEL during the last few years has struggled to increase pay TV penetration in Australia.
 The market has also seen the launch of competing OTT platforms, including Stan and Netflix.
 These offer competitively priced basic packages, commonly below AU$10 per month letting consumers’ view content at a time of their choosing.
 Traditional TV viewing patterns continue to fall gradually in Australian households, and the advent of OTT viewing as well as IPTV will see a more rapid shift from linear to time-shifted TV in coming years.